10 King Richard III facts which you might not have known are revealed by the author David Baldwin…

 2022 marks the 10 year anniversary since the remains of King Richard III of England were found beneath a car park in Leicester.

 In 2012 the remains of Richard III were discovered under a car park in Leicester.
-A lengthy battle between the city of York and the city of Leicester over who had the right to bury the remains ensued but in May 2014 the High Court ruled that Richard III’s body should be reinterred in Leicester.
+A lengthy battle happened between the city of York and the city of Leicester over who had the right to bury the remains.
+In May 2014 the High Court ruled that Richard III’s body should be reinterred in Leicester.

 1. He had many, many siblings

-Richard was his parents’ eleventh child, and their fourth son to reach adulthood.
+Richard was his parents’ 11th child, and their fourth son to reach adulthood.
 No one would have supposed that he would ever become king.